GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 Meanwhile, the `onKeyDown` event checks if the **Enter** key was pressed, in which case it triggers submission, similar to the actual `onSubmit` form event.

 The `handleSubmit()` function checks for a valid `authUser` and `currentTweet`, creates an object that matches properties of a `Partial<Tweet>` object, then passes those to the `Tweet.upsert()` method from the `dgraph-query-manager` package.
 If upsert was successful the tweet box is returned to its initial state.
 Finally, if the current `user` state matches the `authUser`, that means the `TweetList` component is displaying the list of tweets for the authorized user.
-In this case we want to immediately update the `tweets` global state to reflect the new addition that was just upserted to the database, so we `dispatch()` the appropriate action and pass the new `tweets` list with the `serialization.response` (i.e. the created `Tweet` instance) added onto it.
+In this case, we want to immediately update the `tweets` global state to reflect the new addition that was just upserted to the database, so we `dispatch()` the appropriate action and pass the new `tweets` list with the `serialization.response` (i.e. the created `Tweet` instance) added onto it.

 {{% notice "warning" %}} It's worth pointing out that the logic of comparing the current `user` to the `authUser` should probably be refactored into a separate component or class, somewhere outside of `TweetBox`.
-It's kept here just because our simple app doesn't update that anywhere else, but a larger application would be wise to only allow the `TweetBox` to dispatch and action, while another section should actually determine what (if any) state data should be updated based on that. {{% /notice %}}
+It's kept here just because our simple app doesn't update that anywhere else, but a larger application would be wise to only allow the `TweetBox` to dispatch an action, while another section should actually determine what (if any) state data should be updated based on that. {{% /notice %}}

 ### Tweet List